 What is cornmeal?
 It is a common staple food made from ground dried corn with either fine, medium and coarse texture.

 Now, use your spatula to stir your batter until the cornmeal, hard bread, and grease mix well.

 Next, prepare a 1/3 cup of water, and pour it into your batter.
 If you feel that it’s too dry, you can add a few more tablespoons.

 After adding the water, continue mixing your ingredients together.
 Do this until you get your desired consistency for your batter.

 6. Add Some Sugar

-Just because you’re on survival-mode, it doesn’t mean your hoe cakes have to taste terrible.
+Just because you’re on survival-mode doesn’t mean your hoe cakes have to taste terrible.
 Add a few pinches of sugar to make your cakes sweeter and easier to eat.
-And, if you want some more flavor, add a few sprinkles of salt too.
+If you want some more flavor, add a few sprinkles of salt, too.

 7. Mix Well